mb0/xelf-old/README.md

 xelf
 ====

-xelf is a cross-environment expression language framework.
+xelf is a cross-platform expression language framework.
+It is meant to be a simple notation for all things crossing process or language boundaries.

-It is currently a work in progress.
-Development is paused for a couple of weeks, while i concentrate on other tasks.
-Please check again in June or July.
+A small set of opinionated packages are the foundation to build simple domain specific languages, that provide expression resolution and a practical type system with inference out of the box.

+It is in an alpha state and can be used for experimentation.

 Overview [![GoDoc](https://godoc.org/github.com/mb0/xelf?status.svg)](https://godoc.org/github.com/mb0/xelf)
 --------